A new start and expansion: the alliance between the university and the International Labour Office in Basel

 The economics sciences first experienced a boom in Basel beginning in 1899.
 The sense of new beginnings stemmed not least from an outside institution: the International Labour Office, planned since 1897, was founded in Basel in 1901, where it remained until 1919.
 Two important appointments were closely connected to the institution.

 Parallel to Bauer’s academic appointment, various circles outside the university pursued efforts to establish a second chair in economics, with Basel’s banks and trading companies calling for more robust education in commercial and financial science.
 Initially, there was even discussion of founding a separate Basel commercial college.
 Yet when this project failed in a referendum in 1903 for financial reasons, subsequent debates focused on strengthening teaching in commercial science at the university with a second professorship.
 Financial support from the Swiss Bank Association Foundation helped finally establish this professorship in 1909.
-It was first filled by Julius Landmann (1877–1931), the candidate vigorously supported by the foundation; Landmann came from a Jewish banking family in Galicia, studied at various German universities in addition to Basel and Bern, and worked at the Basel International Labour Office under Stephan Bauer after completing his doctorate in Bern.
+It was first filled by Julius Landmann (1877–1931), the candidate vigorously supported by the foundation; Landmann came from a Jewish banking family in Galicia, had studied at various German universities in addition to Basel and Bern, and had worked at the Basel International Labour Office under Stephan Bauer after completing his doctorate in Bern.
 With a comprehensive study on the history of Swiss labor protection legislation, he made a name for himself with a broader professional public in 1904.
 Thereafter, he also played a role in founding the Swiss National Bank, where he worked in a leading position since 1907.
 Despite having not completed a habilitation, but with support from Stephan Bauer, he made the leap to the newly created professorship in 1909.

 In his position as a professor of economics and statistics with special focus on commerce, Landmann further expanded his diverse activities.
 As a university teacher, he was one of the first economists to truly connect with students.
 His lectures were popular and well-attended not only by academic audiences but also by members of the public.
 The many dissertations he supervised also attest to the lively response from students.
 In addition, Landmann expanded his engagements outside the university.
 He took over the editing of Switzerland’s leading economic journal, the Zeitschrift für schweizerische Statistik und Volkswirtschaft, in addition to authoring expert opinions for a range of political officials, including the Swiss Department of Economic Affairs and the Department of Finance, various cantonal authorities, and the government of Liechtenstein.